gitKrystan/2025-emberfest/slides.md

 </div>

 <!--
-* Because resources are just thin wrappers over POJOs you can define types for their various states...
+* Resource types are specified by the related request, so you can define types for their various states...
 * An attribute type for creation
 * A readonly Todo type
 * An editable Todo type